reshleman/prework/part_1.md

 Your editor provides you with lots of benefits that will dramatically speed up your ability to write code.
 It’s important to chose an editor that offers a good feature set.
-Unless you already have an editor with which you are proficient, we suggest using [Sublime Text][sublime_text].
+Unless you already have an editor with which you are proficient, we suggest using [Sublime Text][sublime_text] (you can start with the free version).
 You may not use Text Editor on Ubuntu or TextEdit.app on OSX.
 Spending a lot of time in your editor is a good way to become proficient.
 Feel free to read the [documentation on Sublime Text][sublime_text_documentation] to increase your understanding of the editor.

 ## Your Terminal